-Using a mobile phone or a similar device to record conversations, make videos or take photographs of any member of the school community (staff, students, visitors, parents/carers), without their permission, is not allowed and will result in a fixed term exclusion.
-Similarly, the display, supply or posting of any such materials will result in a fixed term exclusion.
+Using a mobile phone or a similar device to record conversations, make videos or take photographs of any member of the school community (staff, students, visitors, parents/carers), without their permission, is not allowed and will result in a fixed term suspension.
+Similarly, the display, supply or posting of any such materials will result in a fixed term suspension.
+Depending on the nature of the content this may result in a permanent exclusion.

 In addition, in line with our Anti-Bullying Policy, the school reserves the right to confiscate and search a device if concerns about cyber-bullying, online abuse, violence and/or sexual harassment, criminal or sexual exploitation, are reported to staff.
 While, we do not take responsibility for inappropriate use of digital media outside of school hours or outside of the school premises, such issues which affect the running of the school and the well-being of staff and other students, will result in sanctions in line with the 'Getting It Right' policy and the possible involvement of any appropriate agency (ie - Police, Children's Social Care).
-Therefore, the school reserves the right to issue a fixed term or permanent exclusion if a student's physical or online behaviour, out of school, brings the school into disrepute and/or poses a risk to the safety of other members of the school community.
+Therefore, the school reserves the right to issue a fixed term suspension or permanent exclusion if a student's physical or online behaviour, out of school, brings the school into disrepute and/or poses a risk to the safety of other members of the school community.